 Barton has agreements with four year colleges that specifically direct your studies in certain programs for seamless transition from Barton to the transfer school.
 If you plan to attend Barton and then transfer to a four-year school, please consult with your advisor regarding classes to take at Barton to help you in a smooth transition to your four-year transfer school.
 Students should also contact the college/university to where they are transferring concerning degree requirements within the appropriate department or college.

-We offer EMT classes each spring and fall semester at both our Great Bend & Grandview Plaza campuses.
+We offer EMT classes each spring and fall semester at our Barton County, Grandview Plaza, and Fort Riley campuses.
 No prerequisites are required.
 Students must be 17 years or older to test for certification and have no felonies on record.

-Enrollment is now CLOSED for the Fall 2023 EMT class.
-The Spring 2024 enrollment will open on October 25.
-Our Spring 2024 flyer has details on dates, times, costs, etc. See EMT Enrollment below for more information.
+The flyers below have details on dates, times, costs, etc. See EMT Enrollment below for more information.

 High School Students